DeylerAF/setup-psql/README.md

 # How to set up PostgreSQL

 > [!TIP]
->Instructions to set up PostgreSQL on your machine
+>Instructions to set up PostgreSQL and pgAdmin on your machine

 ## Linux
 **Install PostgreSQL**